romanchaa997/Audityzer/docs/cli-reference.md

-# Web3FuzzForge CLI Reference
+# Audityzer CLI Reference

-This document provides a comprehensive reference for all Web3FuzzForge CLI commands, options, and usage examples.
+This document provides a comprehensive reference for all Audityzer CLI commands, options, and usage examples.

 ## Command Structure

-All Web3FuzzForge commands follow this structure:
+All Audityzer commands follow this structure:

 ```
-web3fuzzforge [command] [subcommand] [options]
+Audityzer [command] [subcommand] [options]
 ```

 ## Global Options